tldr-pages/tldr/pages/osx/xcodes.md

 `xcodes list`

-- Select an Xcode version by specifying a version number or path:
+- Select an Xcode version by specifying a version number or a path:

-`xcodes select {{xcode-version|/path/to/Xcode.app}}`
+`xcodes select {{xcode-version|path/to/Xcode.app}}`

 - Download and install a specific Xcode version: